TMHSDigital/DeepSeek-Wrapper/docs/web-ui-guide.md

 - Documents are processed on the server but are not permanently stored
 - Content is extracted and used only for the current session
-- File uploads are scanned for malware and sensitive content
+- X Malware/sensitive content scanning (planned)
-- Uploads expire after 24 hours or when the session ends
+- X Automatic expiry after 24 hours (planned)

 ## Customizing Your Experience